Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ## How It Works on OpenBSD 7.7

-**`dhcp6leased`** handles all DHCPv6 communication with Verizon on the WAN interface.
+**`dhcp6leased`** handles all *DHCPv6* communication with Verizon on the WAN interface.
 It sends a request for prefix delegation (IA_PD) and receives a delegated prefix, usually a /56.
 It then subdivides that prefix according to its configuration and **records subprefixes assigned to each LAN interface** in its internal lease database located at `/var/db/dhcp6leased/`.

-Note: `dhcp6leased` does **not directly configure addresses** on interfaces- it only manages prefix delegation and records the mapping for other daemons to use.
+In our example `hostname.ix1`, `dhcp6leased` is directed to assign the prefix to `ix0`.

-**`slaacd`** runs on the OpenBSD router's WAN interface, processing the RA from the ISP, working in concert with `dhcp6leased`, and installs a default route.
+**`slaacd`** runs on the OpenBSD router's WAN interface, processing the RA from the ISP, and installs a default route.

 **`rad`** (Router Advertisement Daemon) obtains its prefix information via `getifaddrs()` or the routing socket.
 It uses this interface information to construct the router advertisement messages and sends Router Advertisements (RAs) on the LAN interface(s), to advertise the corresponding prefix (subnet) (and DNS, if configured as such).
 This allows clients to self-configure IPv6 addresses using SLAAC.